Unboxed-Software/solana-course/content/env-variables.md

 ### Create the config account

 The first step is adding what we'll call a "config" account to your program.
-You can customize this to best suit your needs, but we suggest a single global PDA.
+You can customize this to suit your needs, but we suggest a single global PDA.
 In Anchor, that simply means creating an account struct and using a single seed to derive the account's address.

 ```rust
 pub const SEED_PROGRAM_CONFIG: &[u8] = b"program_config";